Tuesday, September 12, 2017

 A histogram is, by definition, a plot of frequency-of-occurrence of perceived brightness or tonal values of pixels, and you can see for yourself, say using live view (in a camera that has say just 5-stops of dynamic range) that as you stop down your camera, for each stop, the histogram shifts smoothly and linearly to the left by one-fifth of the horizontal-axis tonal value range.

-<<< below paragraph added for clarity 12 Jan 2012>> The key to understanding is to first define what the histogram is supposed to represent, including the terms used in the definition.
+That’s by definition of what the histogram does – it plots the frequency of occurrence of tonal values or perceived brightness of the pixels in an image.<<< below paragraph added for clarity 12 Jan 2012>> The key to understanding is to first define what the histogram is supposed to represent, including the terms used in the definition.
 So.. if the definition of the histogram in this context is “the frequency of occurrence of tonal values plotted linearly“ then any claim that the horizontal-axis is not linear would immediately seem silly on the surface, as it indeed is.
 And you can really clearly see in Liveview that the histogram as implemented by camera manufacturers, just scoots along in a nice linear fashion, as the lens is stopped down.
 The histogram isn’t an abstract concept or metaphor, it’s a simple data visualization tool.
 Each pixel in an image has a tonal value as perceived by a human in say a grey scale chart test pattern with 256 gradations from left-to-right.
 The values range from say 1 or black at the left, to say 256 or white at the right.
 If the brightest pixels are 256, and the darkest are 1, then 128 represents the tonal value of the center pixels of the test pattern.
 There are by definition 256 tonal values.
 To state that fully half of these values are found in the upper 1/5th or 1/8th portion of the plot (depending on your dynamic range model) is silly.
 So once again, “losing half of your light by stopping down one stop, doesn’t mean you will lose half your tonal values.” <<< this paragraph added for clarity 12 Jan 2012>>

 The dynamic range of the camera is totally accommodated and compensated for by this point in time in the internal systems production of a linear brightness scale (~luminosity) seen in the histogram.